paulhibbitts/using-docsify-this/README.md

 ## Docsify-This

 With Docsify-This you can instantly turn any publicly available Markdown file into a responsive standalone web page, and multiple Markdown files can even be linked together to provide a simple website.
 The visual appearance of displayed pages can be altered by using the point-and-click Web Page Builder or URL parameters.
+You can also use a set of provided Markdown CSS classes when creating your own Markdown content.
 In addition, if GitHub or Codeberg are used to store Markdown files an "Edit this Page" link can be automatically provided for each page to support collaborative authoring.

 ### Docsify-This Web Page Builder